AIRobolab-unilu/qt-pepper-object-recognition/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+This is a non-exhaustive list of the people whose code was used to achieve this project :

+* Octavio Arriaga (oarriaga)
-* Inspiration
+* Dat Tran (datitran)
-* etc
+* Francisco Lera (franLera)